 Keuchel allowed just six hits and two earned runs on the way to Houston’s 4-2 win over the Indians (10-9).
-The Astros improved to an American League West Division-best 14-6 on the season with the win.
+The Astros improved to an American League-best 14-6 on the season with the win.

-Keuchel struck out five Indians batters, and got 19 outs with three or less pitches and 14 were groundouts.
+Keuchel struck out five Indians batters, but got 19 outs with three or less pitches and 15 were groundouts.

 The Indians got on the scoreboard in the bottom of the third inning when center fielder Austin Jackson took an 0-1 pitch from Keuchel over the wall in right-center field for a one-out solo home run and a 1-0 lead, but the Astros had quite the response in the top of the fifth.

 First baseman Yuli Gurriel led off the frame with a single to left field, and then, designated hitter Evan Gattis followed with an infield single to shortstop.
 With two on and nobody out, left fielder Norichika Aoki fouled off four straight pitches before he doubled to shallow left-center field and brought around Gurriel.